 Multi-Location Evaluation Visit.
 HLC will conduct an on-site visit to additional locations of an institution with multiple off-campus additional locations (more than three such locations) every five years.
 The visit shall take place to a sample of such locations as defined in HLC procedure.
 The visit may be scheduled proximate to an on-site evaluation, an Assurance Review, comprehensive evaluation, or Comprehensive Quality Review, where appropriate to inform that team's evaluation.
-The visit may be made by HLC peer reviewers or HLC staff and will be to confirm the continuing effective oversight by the institution of its additional locations.
-HLC site visitors may call for further monitoring of an institution's additional locations through HLC's established monitoring processes.
+The visit may be made by HLC peer reviewers or HLC staff and will be to confirm the continuing effective oversight by the institution of its additional locations through HLC's established monitoring processes.